Chart your course to visit one of the world’s most spectacular coastlines.

 Become a steward of a rising tide.

-A Request For Information was issued on March 9, to learn from local, national and international businesses about their design needs for space, facilities and programming.
-The RFI closes on April 21.
+A Request For Information was issued on March 9, 2017 to learn from local, national and international businesses about their design needs for space, facilities and programming.
+The RFI closed on April 21.
 Read more here.

 On September 1, 2016 Federal and Provincial funding was announced for COVE (Centre for Ocean Ventures & Entrepreneurship), located on the Dartmouth waterfront.
 COVE is expected to open in 2018.

 The former Canadian Coast Guard land on the Dartmouth waterfront will be home to an ocean innovation centre known as COVE (Centre for Ocean Ventures & Entrepreneurship).
 Waterfront Development received approval from the provincial government to purchase the land from the federal government in 2015.

 The corporation will now work with the provincial government, industry and post-secondary schools to develop the centre, where ocean technology research and private sector marine businesses can work together to drive more investment, commercialization, exports and growth.

 The annual global market value for ocean-related goods and services is $3 trillion.